-We review the applications against eligibility criteria and notify you if you are not eligible.
-Where there are assessment criteria, we assess eligible applications against the assessment criteria including an overall consideration of value with relevant money if the selection process is competitive, and compare it to other eligible applications.
+We review the application against eligibility criteria and notify you if you are not eligible.

+We assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.

 We make grant recommendations